 In very young animals, death may occur within only 24 to 36 hours of its first becoming sick.
 Older animals may have less-severe symptoms and may eventually recover, but not before losing a great deal of weight.

 The virus attacks the outer layer of cells in the small bowel, quickly destroying the ability to absorb water and foods.
 The virus spreads throughout the body, affecting kidney cells and the blood-forming cells in the marrow.
 It is this property of the virus which makes feline distemper such a serious disease.

-In most infectious diseases, the body responds to the infection by increasing the white blood-cell component of the blood.
+In most infectious diseases, the body responds to the infection by increasing the white blood cell component of the blood.
 These cells help to fight the infection and repair the cellular damage.
 But in feline distemper, such a response does not occur, and in fact, the number of white cells in the blood actually drops.

-Infection of a pregnant animal can result in the birth of abnormal kittens.
+The infection of a pregnant animal can result in the birth of abnormal kittens.
 Infections of very young kittens can result in brain damage in those kittens which survive.